Watchdog sees complications with Liberty-Kabel deal

 In February Germany's competition regulator blocked Kabel Deutschland's bid to take over smaller Berlin-based cable group Telecolumbus for 618 million euros.

-In prior German cable deals regulators have required remedies to consolidation such as making it easier for housing associations to switch TV providers and ending the encryption on cable delivery of free-to-view terrestrial television programs. ($1=0.7649 euros)
+In prior German cable deals regulators have required remedies to consolidation such as making it easier for housing associations to switch TV providers and ending the encryption on cable delivery of free-to-view terrestrial television programmes.

 (Reporting by Tom Kaeckenhoff, Harro ten Wolde, Edward Taylor, Sabine Wollrab and Kate Holton; Editing by Greg Mahlich)